 2020 has been a year like no other, with changes seen across the business world--and the accounting industry is no exception.
-Nearly everyone we have interviewed on CFO Weekly has said they are looking forward to 2021 and excited to see what's to come in the future of accounting.
+Nearly everyone we have interviewed on CFO Weekly has said they are looking forward to 2021 and excited to see what's to come in the future of the accounting profession.
 What trends will continue?
 How has this year shaped our new reality?
 And what we can expect moving forward?

 If there’s one thing we can all agree on, it’s that we can't wait to see what the future will bring after the New Year.
 Megan gives us her top predictions of the state of accounting starting with what's changed for the better.